-The amount of objects, their combined mass, and there combined area has been steadily rising since the beginning of the space age, leading to the appearance of involuntary collisions between operational payloads and space debris.
+The amount of objects, their combined mass, and their combined area has been steadily rising since the beginning of the space age, leading to the appearance of involuntary collisions between operational payloads and space debris.
 Ever increasing improvements in space surveillance sensor capabilities during the last decades have brought down the size limits where debris can be reliably tracked and catalogued.
 This, in turn, implies that we know about significant amounts of space debris, but not all their originating events.
-The space traffic itself is also undergoing notable changes, particularly in Low Earth Orbits, fuelled by the miniaturisation of space systems and deployment of large constellations.
+The space traffic itself is also undergoing notable changes since 2015, particularly in Low Earth Orbits, fuelled by the miniaturisation of space systems and deployment of large constellations, with a shift towards commercial operators.
+These three elements (i.e. volume of traffic, type of spacecraft, type of operators) are all of relevance when one considers the adequacy of space debris mitigation guidelines and possible ways for sustainable space operations, especially when looking at the Earth's orbital environment as a finite resource, in line with the UN Long-Term Sustainability Guidelines [1].